justinoboyle/markdown-render/README.md

 # Other markdown code
 ```

-### `redir`
+### `redir-silently`
-`redir` is probably more useful.
+`redir-silently` is probably more useful.
 It will change the content being displayed, but it will not update in the URL bar.

 **Markdown code**